carbon-language/carbon-lang/docs/guides/glossary.md

 ## library

-A _library_ is a group of files that form a compilation unit.
+A _library_ is a group of files that form an importable API and its implementation.
 Carbon encourages small libraries, bundled into larger packages.
 For example, given `package Geometry library Shapes;`, `Shapes` is a library in the `Geometry` package.

 ## name path